xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

 - fillColor is the **fill color**, literally.
 - fillOpacity is the transparency of the fill color.

-There are more options available that you can change; check [here](https://leafletjs.com/reference-1.7.1.html#circle).
+There are more options available that you can change; check [here](https://leafletjs.com/reference-1.7.1.html#circle) to see the documentation.

 ## Adding a geoJSON layer

 Clearly, it is not sustainable to add every symbology manually or direcly in the JS code.
 We will need a more efficient way to add data. geoJSON is a very readable (relatively) and accessible geodata format.
-It is essentially a [JSON file](https://en.wikipedia.org/wiki/JSON), but for geographic information; therefore, you can directly visualize it in most (especially open-source) GIS software.
+It is essentially a [JSON file](https://en.wikipedia.org/wiki/JSON) but for geographic information; therefore, you can directly visualize it in most (especially open-source) GIS software.

 ### Preparing your dataset
 First let's talk about data.
 I already prepared a point geoJSON in the */data* folder in your repo, which shows the UFO witness data in the US during 2019/03.

 However, a local dataset is not accessible for online users.
 We will need move this local dataset to online so that our website can use this.
-Also remember that **CORS restrition** that will not allow us to access to a different domain, so we will need host the dataset in our own domain, which is the same domain where we will host our website.
-Clearly, GitHub page is a good choice.
+Also remember that [**CORS restrition**](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) that will not allow us to access to a different domain, so we will need host the dataset in our own domain, which is the same domain where we will host our website.
+Thankfully, GitHub page is a good choice for it satisfies all of these requirements and it is free.

 ### Setting your GitHub page
 If you have not done this, you should go to your own repo's URL (should look like `https://github.com/[insert your username]/UCGIS-Fullstack-Geovisualization-Workshop/settings/pages`).
 You should see the GitHub Pages setting.
 If not, you can also go to the main page of your repo and click *"Settings"* and go to "*Pages*".